 “Gotta buy em all” — the most reliable strategy.
 Applied by the biggest companies from Fortune 500 and many medium companies.
-Google, Facebook, Coca-Cola and Nike —all these businesses follow it.
-The small companies dream to use this flawless strategy to protect their mark.
+Google, Facebook, Coca-Cola, and Nike —all these businesses follow it.
+Small companies dream of using this flawless strategy to protect their mark.

 It’s quite simple and the name is self-explaining.
-You just take the list of the countries and register your trademark in each and every country, starting from Afghanistan and up to Zimbabwe.
+You just take the list of the countries and register your trademark in every country, starting from Afghanistan and up to Zimbabwe.

 “The size matters” — a cost-effective strategy which gives you enough protection.
 You choose the most important markets and file your trademark there.

-“Pay as you go” — this is the cheapest option, you should use it only in cases if you can’t afford any other solution.
-File your trademark with Bonamark.com in any country of the world, these could be your home country or biggest market.
-This will give you a six-months priority period in almost every country allowing you to block any identical or similar mark filed within these 6 months for similar products.
+“Pay as you go” — this is the cheapest option.
+You should use it only in cases if you didn’t afford any other solution.
+File your trademark with Bonamark.com in any country of the world, and these could be your home country or biggest market.
+This will give you a six-months priority period in almost every country, allowing you to block any identical or similar mark filed within these 6 months for similar products.
 However, you will have to file your trademark in these countries (luckily, Bonamark can timely register your trademark in 150+ countries).

 Some entrepreneurs underestimate the importance of their trademark and its protection.
-If a domain name is required to start an e-commerce project, the importance of their trademark remains hidden.
-However, losing your trademark might lead to losing your domain at least in some countries.
+For example, if a domain name is required to start an e-commerce project, the importance of their brand remains hidden.
+However, losing your trademark might lead to losing your domain, at least in some countries.

 Unprotected trademarks are exactly what they are called: unprotected.